-- O Upstream and downstream fish passage hydrologic windows in average, wet and dry years including antecedent conditions.
-[Not sure this is needed.
-Upstream passage doesn't begin until LP Reservoir is full and spilling and the river is connected to the ocean.] - Key fish passage design flows - Reservoir elevations during migration seasons - Stage-discharge curves at existing entrance to ladder for trap and haul operation - Project working drawings suitable for initial analysis including: - o a site plan with topography/channel bathymetry, and features in the vicinity of the ladder, plunge pool, dam, and spillway - o bathymetry in the reservoir within two hundred feet [?] of the dam. - o sections through the dam at the west end of the dam, middle of the dam, spillway, and east of the spillway, with design water surface elevations - o section of western slope immediately downstream of the dam from elevation 1060 to the plunge pool - o enlarged plan at the plunge pool and existing ladder - o Cal-Am to define protocol for sensitive information
+- Key fish passage design flows; the Consultant and TRC will establish an appropriate range of flows to target for upstream migration - Reservoir elevations during migration seasons - Stage-discharge curves at existing entrance to ladder for trap and haul operation - Project working drawings suitable for initial analysis including: - o a site plan with topography/channel bathymetry, and features in the vicinity of the ladder, plunge pool, dam, and spillway - o bathymetry in the reservoir within two hundred feet [?] of the dam. - o sections through the dam at the west end of the dam, middle of the dam, spillway, and east of the spillway, with design water surface elevations - section of western slope immediately downstream of the dam from elevation 1060 to the plunge pool - o enlarged plan at the plunge pool and existing ladder o Cal-Am to define protocol for sensitive information